On the structure of noncollapsed Ricci flow limit spaces: Smooth convergence on the regular part

-It follows immediately from Theorem \ref{thm:smooth1} and Lemma \ref{lem:well-define} that any noncollapsed Ricci flow limit space obtained as a pointed Gromov--Hausdorff limit of a given sequence in $\mathcal M(n, Y, T)$ (see Theorem \ref{GHlimitd*}) must be isometric to each other.
+It follows immediately from Theorem \ref{thm:smooth1} and Lemma \ref{lem:well-define} that all noncollapsed Ricci flow limit spaces obtained as pointed Gromov--Hausdorff limits of a given sequence in $\MM(n, Y, T)$ (see Theorem \ref{thm:GHlimit-dstar}) are mutually isometric.

-\begin{lem} Let $u\in C^0(\RR_{[a, 0]}\bigcap C^\infty(\RR_{(a,0]})$ be a uniformly bounded function satisfying $\square u=0$ on $\RR_{(a,0]}$.
+\begin{lem} Let $u\in C^0(\RR_{[a, 0]})\bigcap C^\infty(\RR_{(a,0]})$ be a uniformly bounded function satisfying $\square u=0$ on $\RR_{(a,0]}$.
 Then for any $z\in \RR_{(a,0]}$,

 \end{lem} \begin{proof} Fix $s\in (a,0)$ and $z\in \RR_s$.
 By the proof of Lemma \ref{lem:smooth1}, there exists a point $y$ with $\t(y)\in (s,0)$ such that $z\in \iota_{y}(\RR^y_s)$.
 Hence, $\nu_{z;{a}}(\iota_{y}(\RR^y_{a}))=1$.
 It then follows from \cite[Theorem 15.28(d)]{bamler2020structure} that